 Base URL:https://api.runcomfy.net

-Path Parameters
+Path parameters

-deployment_id: string (required)instance_id: string (required)comfy_backend_path: string (required).
-The target ComfyUI backend route, e.g.,api/free.
+deployment_id: string (required)instance_id: string (required)comfy_backend_path: string (required) — the target ComfyUI backend route, e.g.api/free

-GET /object_info,POST /api/prompt) - ComfyUI Manager endpoints (e.g.,
+GET /object_info,POST /api/prompt) - ComfyUI Manager endpoints (e.g.

 POST /api/free)

-unload models only
+Request example: unload models only

-unload models and free memory
+Request example: unload models and free memory

 Response example

-Lifecycle Notes and Errors
+Lifecycle notes and errors

 - An